stackup-wallet/erc-4337-examples/README.md

 **Default value is set to `0xE6aFCD2B4e085F44596b925E401DeA5bB544399A`.**

-This is factory address for deploying [SimpleWallet.sol].
+This is factory address for deploying [SimpleWallet.sol](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleWallet.sol).
 It is the same on all networks and allows us to generate deterministic addresses.

 # Commands